irfanhakim-as/homelab-wiki/topics/ersatztv.md

           ...
       ```

-      **(Optional)** If your host deployment environment is capable of hardware transcoding (i.e. has a dedicated or integrated GPU through physical attachment or [hardware passthrough](../courses/hypervisor.md#hardware-passthrough)), uncomment the following section in the Docker compose file to passthrough the graphics device to the ErsatzTV container:
+      **(Optional)** If your host deployment environment is capable of hardware transcoding (i.e. has a dedicated or integrated GPU through physical attachment or [hardware passthrough](../courses/hypervisor.md#hardware-passthrough)), uncomment the following section in the Compose file to passthrough the graphics device to the ErsatzTV container:

       ```diff
         ersatztv: